Skip to main content

 3. To provide guidance to any individual faculty member with academic rank regarding the departmental, school or sub-school personnel review process or problems deriving from it.
 (See paragraph 220.06, H.5 of the SUNY Cortland Handbook.)

-4. To conduct an investigation of the review process used during a personnel action of an individual faculty member if formally requested by that individual.
+4. To investigate the review process used during a personnel action of a faculty member if formally requested by that individual.

 1. The faculty member requesting the review should submit all pertinent materials related to the review to the chair of the Academic Faculty Affairs Committee.
 The individual need not submit a portfolio of supporting documents to the Academic Faculty Affairs Committee, since this material typically would not be reviewed, unless there appeared to have been violations directly involving the evaluation of these materials.
 It is important to note that disagreements between the candidate and reviewers regarding the weighting of materials do not in and of themselves represent procedural violations.
 The Academic Faculty Affairs Committee should avoid making judgments regarding subjective evaluations by the reviewers.